 A premonition (or inkling) of the “Catrina” figure made an appearance on the far left of a broadside called Gran Mole de Calaveras (Big Mole [sauce] of Calaveras).
 A formally dressed female skeleton wears a hat with two ostrich feathers.
 Proportionately, it is much smaller than the one in the “Catrina” image because it is an evening hat and therefore not designed to provide shade from the sun.
 In the last few years of his career, Posada rendered images with cartoonishly large heads and hats.

 For more examples of enormous hats (including the one pictured above) as well as smaller evening hats, see: The Trecce Fatale Project.
-I don’t know whether the hat illustrated above is a faithful copy of a vintage hat, or if it was influenced by the hat in Posada’s print, but similar hats are worn by today’s Catrina impersonators.
+The hat illustrated above was likely influenced by the hat in Posada’s print, and similar lightweight hats are worn by today’s Catrina impersonators.

 In any case, big hats with ostrich feathers were still the rage in 1912, as attested by Sears, Roebuck and Company.
 The item in the lower left of the above illustration is 16 ½ inches wide and has a shipping weight of 45 ounces.

 Posada’s “Catrina” image was used in a rare broadside, titled Han Salido por Fin, Las Calaveras.

 The title translates as “They have finally left,” but it could also punningly mean “They have gone out for the last time.”
 This broadside is priced five cents and was issued after the death of Antonio Vanegas Arroyo in 1917, though we do not know how soon after his death.

 Another Posada broadside in the Library of Congress uses the word cucaracha.
 Literally, it means “cockroach,” though it is a slang term used for a soldadera, a woman who accompanied soldiers in the Mexican Revolution (the Library translates cucaracha as “camp follower”).
 Josephine Van Houten discusses the implications of the song “La Cucaracha” in the context of the Mexican Revolution.